 I felt like I was being treated like a nuisance the entire time, and no one could give me answers.
 The truth was, they had no idea if my bladder would ever improve, no one wanted to tell me so directly, and no one wanted to admit fault.
 It was a series of negligent actions that led to my condition – the “swiss cheese effect”.

 Once the indwelling catheter was removed, I still had no bladder sensation and was not able to void.
-I had to catheterize myself to pee every 4-6 hours for 7 months.
+I had to catheterize myself every 4-6 hours for 7 months.
 Catheterization, even when done “cleanly”, carries risk of infection, and I had a kidney infection at one point.
 It may have started out as a bladder infection, but because I had no sensation in my bladder region, I didn’t notice until I got horrible flank pain and a raging fever.

 I was referred to a urologist, who again had no idea if I would recover bladder function or not.
 I remained very emotional and borderline suicidal, having dreams of killing myself and my baby.
 I was referred to a psychiatrist, and saw her several times but was being watched by a “team in training” behind mirrored glass, and was very uncomfortable with the whole situation so I just lied about the extent of my emotional state.
 I went on anti-depressants, but these decreased my milk supply so I went off them, as breastfeeding was critically important to me.

 I did eventually regain some bladder sensation, a little bit at a time, around the 5 month mark.
 Around 5-6 months, I could dribble a little bit of pee.
 At 7 months I could somewhat empty my bladder and did have a residual of around 50mL which the urologist said was just fine and I could stop catheterizing.
 7 years later, I still have limited bladder and urinary sensation, but can function almost normally.
-I do have some occasional episodes of minor incontinence.
+I do have regular episodes of minor incontinence.

 For anyone reading this, I can only suppose it is because you are having post-partum bladder issues.
 One day at a time, my friend, one day at a time.
 Out of the deepest, darkest tunnels, eventually glimmers of light can be seen.
 I have records of my catheterizations and how my function improved over time that I am willing to share if you comment with an email address below.
 Please indicate if you want your comment to remain unpublished.